Environmental Toxicology (MS)

 and risks of natural toxins and pollutants using a multidisciplinary approach that

 incorporates toxicology, environmental chemistry, risk assessment, and ecology.

 Students in this program will learn to:

-- control and manage toxic substances
+- evaluate strategies to prevent, mitigate, and/or control and manage toxic substances

 - B.S./B.A. degree from an accredited four-year institution: the program is designed for graduates holding degrees in Biology, Biomedical Sciences, Chemistry, Engineering or related fields.